Monique Norington- Joseph, M.S.

 After the birth of her daughter she would soon begin her greatest work of affirming a strong, powerful and fearless daughter.
 She wanted to instill a passion for education, reading, loving herself and life.
 While operating both businesses, she launched Joseph House Books and published her first children’s book in 2017.
 She has become a leading advocate in developing early childhood education initiatives in underrepresented communities and fiercely promoting the advantages of diversity in early development learning.
 Her passion for fighting on behalf of children and African-American families motivates her each day to always strive for excellence, support others and serve fiercely.
 Monique says, “my work is not finished until the playing field is even for all children and families in underrepresented communities.”

 After relocating to Phoenix, Arizona she quickly became involved in serving the community.
-She is an Adjunct Professor at Grand Canyon University, a Court Appointed Special Advocate for the State of Arizona, a member of The Jack and Jill of America, Phoenix , AZ Chapter where she served as the Public Relations and Community Chair and currently serves as the Legislative Chair.
-In addition, is also a provisional member of The Junior League of Phoenix and serves on several boards.
+She was an Adjunct Professor at Grand Canyon University, a Court Appointed Special Advocate for the State of Arizona, a member of The Jack and Jill of America, Phoenix , AZ Chapter where she served as the Public Relations and Community Chair and currently serves as the Legislative Chair.
+In addition, she is a member of The Junior League of Phoenix and serves on several boards.

-Monique shares her life with her husband Sheldon and five-year-old daughter Zoie.
+Monique shares her life with her husband Sheldon and six-year-old daughter Zoie.
 She continues to advocate for organizations that serve women and children.
-She enjoys photography, sewing, writing and her new-found love, boxing!
+She enjoys photography, writing and her new-found love, boxing!